eggx-io/manual/README.md

 - Outdoor events
 - Sponsored talks
-- A semester-eide coding competition (a.k.a projects!)
+- A semester-wide coding competition (a.k.a projects!)
 - Workshops

 In every option, there will be prizes and giveaways available to everyone who attends!

-Every, single, event we host will be listed on our website at [eggx.io/events](eggx.io/events) .
+Every, single, event we host will be listed on our website at [eggx.io/events](https://eggx.io/events) .
 You'll also be able to register for the event through that page (if the event requires it).

 ### Projects